meilisearch/meili-aoc/README.md

 ```

-This machine has a lot of issues, sometimes it takes days to answer, and sometimes it outputs wrong results.
-Thus Santa has a second machine that ensures the result is correct.
+The Gift-o-tron-3000 has now a lot of issues, sometimes it takes days to answer, and sometimes it outputs wrong results.
+Thus you have the brilliant idea of building a new machine that ensures the result is correct.

-In order to work, this second machine needs to get all the paths sorted.
+In order to work, it needs to get all the paths sorted.
 The `left` turns first, and then the `right` turns.

 Your goal is to find which child Santa can access with as few instructions as possible.

 In this case, `Tommy` and `tamo` are the only two children accessible in only two instructions.
 But since `Tommy` will appear first in the structure, he's going to get his gift first.

 --- Part2 ---

-For the second part, you need to count how many instructions it'll take to Santa go from the closest to the closest child (still in a number of instructions).
+For the second part, you have a brilliant improvement in mind.
+You need to count how many instructions it'll take to Santa go from the closest to the closest child (still in a number of instructions).
 ```
 Step 0: We're at the beginning
           LL - - - - - - tommy